isomorphic-software/smartclient-docs/kb_topics/messaging.md

 ### Description
 The optional Real-Time Messaging (RTM) module for SmartClient allows browser-based web applications to:

-*   publish and subscribe to client-server messaging channels
+*   publish and subscribe to HTTP messaging channels
 *   send and receive messages via server push, for "real-time" updates without polling

 For examples of publish and subscribe messaging, see: *Portfolio Grid* and *Stock Chart*